 Provide children with opportunities to learn and help them to value learning.

 Absence / Sickness

 Please advise staff as soon as possible if your child will not be able to attend.
-Our contact number is 01753 647572.
+Our contact numbers are 01753 647572 and 07552 259509.
 We ask that you do not bring your child if they are unwell.
 We will refuse admittance if your child has a temperature, sickness, diarrhoea or a contagious infection or disease.
 Further information is contained in our Policy documents which are available to view on our website or at the pre-school.

 Children's development and learning

 is in a safe and stimulating environment;